Don-Swanson/FalconPy-Automations-v2/README.md

 ## Contributing

 Contributions to improve these scripts are welcome.
 Please feel free to submit pull requests or open issues for any bugs or feature requests.

+## Disclaimer
+As always, please review any script you find on the internet before using it.
+You alone are responsible for the scripts you run.